checkly/docs.checklyhq.com/site/content/docs/browser-checks/variables.md

 ## Managing variables

-You can create environment variables at three hierarchical levels:
+You can create variables at three hierarchical levels:

 - **Check** level - Browser and multistep check supported.
 - **Group** level - API, browser and multistep check supported.